Regulated Family Buy-To-Let Mortgages Explained

 What happens if you’re caught living in an unregulated buy-to-let?

-If you or a family member opt to live in your property with an unregulated buy-to-let mortgage and take up more than 40% of the property, it wouldn’t be illegal but you’d be opening yourself up to potential problems.
+If you or a family member opt to live in your property with an unregulated buy-to-let mortgage and own more than 40% of it, it wouldn’t be illegal, but you’d be opening yourself up to potential problems.

-For example, if it states in your lender agreement that only tenants can reside in the home then your mortgage provider would be within their rights to request the mortgage be repaid right away.
+For example, if your lender agreement states that only tenants can reside in the home, your mortgage provider would be within their rights to request that the mortgage be repaid immediately.
 If you didn’t have the assets to pay the mortgage off in full, you’d have to consider selling the property.

 Switching from unregulated to regulated